janus-idp/backstage-showcase/showcase-docs/getting-started.md

 ### Disable Telemetry

 To turn off the telemetry feature, you must disable the `analytics-provider-segment` plugin either using the Helm Chart or the RHDH Operator.

+NOTE: If the `analytics-provider-segment` plugin is already present in your dynamic plugins configuration, set the value of the `plugins.disabled` parameter to `true` to disable telemetry, or `false` to enable it.

 #### Using Helm Chart